 My point is that when we hear the name Dionysos the first thing that occurs to most of us is that he is an ancient Greco-Roman deity.
 We know him through his myths.
 He is the son of the immortal Zeus and the mortal Semele.
 (Or Zeus and Persephone, or Zeus and Demeter, or Ammon and Rheia or so on and so forth, depending on which account you give priority to.)
-He was raised by the nymphs and satyrs on the distant mount Nysa, was pursued and tormented by the jealous goddess Hera, released from madness by Kybele, traveled the earth teaching men his mysteries and the art of viticulture, redeemed and married Ariadne, brought his mother up out of Haides and accomplished many other fabulous deeds.
+He was raised by the Nymphs and Satyrs on the distant mount Nysa, was pursued and tormented by the jealous Goddess Hera, released from madness by Kybele, traveled the earth teaching men his mysteries and the art of viticulture, redeemed and married Ariadne, brought his mother up out of Haides and accomplished many other fabulous deeds.
 Alongside this mythic conception of him there is also the Dionysos of cultus.
-The god of the winepress and the theater, the god who drives the women out of their homes to dance on the mountain and hunt the creatures of the forest, the god of Anthesteria, Lenaia, Oschophoria and the Bacchanalia, the god of Alexander the Great, the Ptolemies, and Marcus Antonius.
+The God of the winepress and the theater, the God who drives the women out of their homes to dance on the mountain and hunt the creatures of the forest, the God of Anthesteria, Lenaia, Oschophoria and the Bacchanalia, the God of Alexander the Great, the Ptolemies, the Attalids, and Marcus Antonius.

-Even when we have direct and personal encounters with the god in complete isolation from the community at large, it is often filtered through this body of tradition, this conglomerate of cultus, history, myth and literature.
+Even when we have direct and personal encounters with the God in complete isolation from the community at large our experiences are often filtered through this body of tradition, this conglomerate of cultus, history, imagery, myth and literature.
 We find parallels between what we are experiencing and what came before.
 We fashion a mental picture of him from the words of others, their epithets, their stories.
 This does not diminish what we see and feel – rather it lends depth to it, gives it a greater resonance and vitality.
-Helps us to understand the immensity of this god, that he has been with us all this time and active in our world.
+Helps us to understand the immensity of this God, that he has been with us all this time and active in our world.
 He existed long before we came into being and will be here long after we shuffle off this mortal coil.
-In a very real sense this body of tradition is what makes him an immortal god and what’s more the specific god that he is – Dionysos and not, say, Odin or Cernunnos.
+In a very real sense this body of tradition is what makes him an immortal God and what’s more the specific God that he is – Dionysos and not, say, Odin or Cernunnos.

-And yet I find it useful sometimes to temporarily strip all of this way, necessary though I recognize it to be for a true understanding of him, and to contemplate the Dionysos of my heart, the god I feel in the frenzy of worship.
-If everything that has ever been known about this god in the past were to suddenly vanish he would still exist and it would still be possible to encounter him.
-This, too, is what makes him a true and immortal god.
+And yet I find it useful sometimes to temporarily strip all of this away, necessary though I recognize it to be for a true understanding of him, and to contemplate the Dionysos of my heart, the God I feel in the frenzy of worship.
+If everything that has ever been known about this God in the past were to suddenly vanish he would still exist and it would still be possible to encounter him.
+This, too, is what makes him a true and immortal God.

 Sometimes he doesn’t appear human at all.
 A masculine presence lurking in the trees, the quiet stillness of a dark, damp cave, thunder rolling across the heavens and a sudden shower of rain, a somber madness and the excited clamor of a dancing, screaming crowd, fire, bull, ecstasy.
 It is in such an impersonal form that I most often encounter him.

-My experiences of him takes many other forms as well – but this should suffice to give an impression of what it is like to feel the presence of this strange and wonderful god whom I know as Dionysos.
+My experiences of him take many other forms as well – but this should suffice to give an impression of what it is like to feel the presence of this strange and wonderful God whom I know as Dionysos.